Skip to main content

 In addition to some of our favorite freebies mentioned above, here are a few more kid-friendly things to do that won’t cost a thing:

 Rides are one of the more expensive things at the Fair.
-If you have thrill-seekers in your family, your best bet is to invest in the Xfinity Dizzy Pass, as mentioned above.
-Do note that it is not valid on all days and that some rides are restricted.
+If you have thrill-seekers in your family, your best bet is to invest in the Dizzy Pass, as mentioned above.
+Just note that it is not valid on all days and that some rides are restricted.

 If no one in your family is an adrenaline junkie, it’s much easier to keep a fair trip fairly frugal.
-When our boys were small, we would typically buy around $20 worth of ride tickets, which was usually enough to let each of our two boys do around three rides apiece.
+When our boys were small, we would typically buy around $20 worth of ride tickets, which was usually enough to let each of our two boys do a couple of rides.

 We’ve also found it easier to leave the rides if you head off with a specific destination: “Let’s go pet the lambs now.”

 Definitely skip the games, which are expensive and practically impossible to win.
-(Example, basketball hoops appear normal, but are actually oval-shaped and much smaller than regulation size.)
+(For example, basketball hoops appear normal, but are actually oval-shaped and much smaller than regulation size.)

 8. Consider using public transit to get to the Fair.